bilol-makhmudov/tshirt-color-picker/README.md

-# Getting Started with Create React App
+# T-Shirt Color picker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React application that allows users to select a color and apply it to an SVG illustration of a T-shirt.
+It was created to practice using the useState hook in React and to explore some components of Bootstrap.

 ## Available Scripts